jianhaoti/minimalistic-personal-page/blogPosts/kandaes-algorithm.md

 $${}$$

 Notice that there are two non-positive prefixes, namely the subarrays $[1,2,-4]$ and $[7,−2,5,−10]$.
 In the plot, these would constitutes as "restarts", since they take down to or below the previous minimum.
 Between each "restart" we can just obviously employ a simple greedy scheme of keeping max displacement.

+$${}$$

+An alterantive interpretation is to interpret the above plot as the price action chart of a stock.
+Under this interpretation, we see that this problem becomes [best time to buy and sell stock](https://leetcode.com/problems/best-time-to-buy-and-sell-stock/description/).